jeemwee/hillsong-shuttle/wp-content/plugins/piklist/readme.txt

 * NEW: Validation rule: 'disabled', to make a field disabled.
 * NEW: unset_value option for checkboxes.
 * ENHANCED: Removed old responsive_admin() function.
-* ENHANCED: Dragging the editor in add-mores is easier.
+* ENHANCED: Dragging the editor in add mores is easier.
 * ENHANCED: Validation and Sanitization updates.
-* FIX: Validation and Sanitiztion in multi-level grouped add-mores.
+* FIX: Validation and Sanitiztion in multi-level grouped add mores.

 = 0.9.9.3 =
 * ENHANCED: File field and Editor highlight better when required.